 At every step in one's life, one needs to transform, to compete, and improve.
 In today's dynamic media industry, being acquainted with concepts is not enough.
 It is essential to acquire and constantly upgrade knowledge about various dimensions of media.
-The Manipal University, Jaipur Online MA (JOURNALISM & MASS COMMUNCATION) Programme imparts knowledge and skill sets to students to achieve this, and face real world challenges.
+The Manipal University Jaipur Online MA (Journalism and Mass Communication) Programme imparts knowledge and skill sets to students to achieve this, and face real world challenges.
 It teaches application of innovative practices to current business situations.
 It incorporates analysis of contemporary issues besides providing a strong theoretical foundation.
 It provides a collaborative learning environment with dedicated faculty to ensure students achieve their full potential.
-The online MA (JOURNALISM & MASS COMMUNCATION) Programme teaches one to work smartly, take the lead in critical situations, and influence business decisions more effectively.
+The online MA (Journalism and Mass Communication) Programme teaches one to work smartly, take the lead in critical situations, and influence business decisions more effectively.
 It teaches one to not only work efficiently, but also shape the media environment and create opportunities for further growth.

-The Online Master of Arts Journalism & Mass Communication Programme is a two-year Programme.
+The Online MA (Journalism and Mass Communication) is a two-year Programme.
 With inclusion of various specialisations, the Programme aims at developing focused managers with a strong understanding of their area of specialisation, even as the core media and communication.
-The Programme is designed to instil confidence, improve knowledge, and act as a catalyst in the search for success and growth.
+The Programme is designed to instill confidence, improve knowledge, and act as a catalyst in the search for success and growth.